- This event has passed.

-The Texas Ranch Sisterhood: Portraits of Women Working in the Land
+The Texas Ranch Sisterhood: Portraits of Women Working the Land

 March 6 @ 10:30 am - 12:00 pm

-Joins us for Women’s History Month as Alyssa Banta talks about her book, The Texas Ranch Sisterhood: Portraits of Women Working in the Land.
+Join us for Women’s History Month as Alyssa Banta talks about her book, The Texas Ranch Sisterhood: Portraits of Women Working in Land.
 Most think of ranchers as exclusively men, but Banta’s photographs tell a different story.
-She will present the experiences of multiple women ranchers throughout Texas.
-To truly understand ranch work, Banta spent more than a year with these women, living in their homes and working with them in the field.
-This presentation will offer a unique insight into women ranchers across the Lone Star State.
+She will present the experiences of multiple women ranchers throughout Texas–some of whom are part of a long family legacy on the land.
+To truly understand ranch work, Banta spent more than a year with these women, living in their homes, and working with them in the field.
+The result is a terrific example of how to document the present for the future.
+Don’t miss this opportunity to hear her unique insights into the lives of women ranchers across the Lone Star State.